sshovkov/recurse-center-journal/Week2.md

 One of my focus areas for RC is experimenting with generative art, and I came across Perlin Noise while going down a rabbit hole of procedural texture generation.

 Perlin noise is a procedural texture primitive, a type of gradient noise used in visual effects to increase the appearance of realism in computer graphics.
 Multiple layers of Perlin Noise produce Fractal Noise, a noise pattern commonly used to create complex and natural-looking patterns like clouds, fire, or terrain.

-To build a Fractal Noise generator, I mainly understood the task as

-1. Create variables for fractal noise factors, like octaves and scale
-2. Create Perlin Noise for every layer (octave) using Python's [perlin-noise](https://pypi.org/project/perlin-noise/) library

-For a v1 of the generator, I defined the fractal noise parameters as
+For a v1, I built a Fractal Noise generator defined with the following parameters

 ```
 width, height = (512, 512)